barryclark/jekyll-now/_posts/2019-06-05-Cloud-Native-London-June-2019.md

 ## Cloud Native London July

-The next meetup is on Wednesday 3rd July, and joining us are speakers from Microsoft, SUSE, and  Dynatrace.
+The next meetup is on Wednesday 3rd July, and joining us are speakers from Suade, SUSE, and  Dynatrace.
 [RSVP and save the date now!](https://www.meetup.com/Cloud-Native-London/events/259545470/) Don’t forget to sign up directly with CodeNode as we get closer to the date!

 See you next month!